Estimated reading time: 7 minutes

 Quite soon we’re bound to reach the hundred-year-milestone marking the beginning of World War II, an event which has endured in our collective consciousness despite our ever-increasing distance from it.
 Countless authors, and artists in general, have sought to study and explore the deadliest and most terrifying conflict in human history, but none have provided as unique and unusual an inquiry into the subject as Thomas Pynchon did with his 1970s bestseller, Gravity’s Rainbow.

 Whereas most novels have things like cohesive plots taking us from point A to point B, the winner of the 1973 U.S. National Book Award for Fiction takes a departure from all conventions, taking a more fragmented approach to the subject.
-While this aspect does push many people away from even trying to read the book, I would urge you to read on and at least hear my take on it.
+While this aspect does push many people away from even trying to read the book, or forcing them to settle for a Gravity’s Rainbow summary, I would urge you to read on and at least hear my take on it.

 Quite famously, this novel has around four hundred characters, and we’re treated to little slices of their lives, all working together in order comment on various topics, explore certain ideas, or recount true events.
 There aren’t any real protagonists in the conventional sense, at least not until the reader reaches the later parts of the book.